kevgo/text-runner/README.md

 ```
 </a>

-Actions are written in JavaScript.
-The definition for this block lives in the file <a class="tr_createFile">__text-run/hello-world-action.js__:
+When TextRunner encounters this block type,
+it runs the method that the file <a class="tr_createFile">__text-run/hello-world-action.js__ exports.
+Let's create this file with the content:

 ```javascript
 module.exports = function({ formatter }) {